nicholas-tien/Traffic-Sign-Classifier/README.md

 ![Aaron Swartz](https://github.com/nicholas-tien/Traffic-Sign-Classifier/blob/master/figure_3.png?raw=true)

-There are 8 traffic sign pics.7 right.1 wrong.
+There are 8 traffic sign pics.7 right.1 wrong.If do some data augumentation or add more epoches,the accuracy may improve a little.